merlab-uw/Klone/HowToUseKlone.md

 ## Background information on the node

 The MerLab has purchased a dedicated node on Klone, the latest of UW's High Powered Computer Cluster (HPCC) systems.
-The other two are Hyak and Mox.
+The other two HPCC systems are Hyak and Mox.
 All three systems are independent of each other.
+Because Hyak was the first of UW's HPCC systems, sometimes Klone is refered to as Hyak.
+Merlab has never had a node on the actual first generation Hyak- so if you hear Hyak in our lab, they're refering to Klone.

 For a great overview of High Performance Computing, watch [Introduction to HPC Computing: a practical tutorial](https://youtu.be/fkpofukvGeg)